jaclu/spd/README.md

 - Execute task list one by one
 - Update global state of he deploy

+Add a passive option, to just list what tasks would be done

 #### tasks

 - Simple to detect config params needed